shreyakantha/SCT_WD_1/README.md

 ---
 ## 🧭 Roadmap

-Future enhancements planned for this project:
+Future enhancements planned for this project :
 - **Functional Shopping Cart** - Add items to a cart with quantity controls and a working checkout flow.
 - **Product Filtering & Sorting** - Make the filter/sort buttons in "Our Best Sellers" actually functional.
 - **Live Countdown Timer** - Replace the static timer in "Daily Baker's Dozen" with a real-time countdown.